 In a cascade setup, this allows the traffic of the link connected to the failed box to be passed to the active box for processing.

-In a cascaded Cisco SCE 8000 GBE topology, the default on-failure mode is Bypass, because it preserves full traffic processing functionality on both links in most single box failures (as long as the SPA interface card is functioning properly).
+In a cascaded Cisco SCE8000 GBE topology, the default on-failure mode is Bypass, since it preserves full traffic processing functionality on both links in most single box failures (as long as the SPA interface card is functioning properly).

-– Redundant inline setups, if connectivity is crucial.
-Note that when this mode is used, the serviced traffic may experience some service inaccuracy because of the traffic of the failing box not being processed.
+–Redundant inline setups, if connectivity is crucial.
+Note that when this mode is used, the serviced traffic may experience some service inaccuracy as a result of the traffic of the failing box not being processed.

 Asymmetric Routing Topology

-This problem is typically solved by connecting the two Cisco SCE platforms in cascade mode, thereby making sure that both directions of a flow run through the same Cisco SCE platform.
-However, this is sometimes not feasible, because of the fact that the Cisco SCE platforms sharing the split flow are geographically remote (especially common upon peering insertion).
-In this type of scenario, the asymmetric routing solution enables the Cisco SCE platform to handle such traffic, allowing SCA BB to classify traffic based on a single direction and to apply basic reporting and global control features to uni-directional traffic.
+This problem is typically solved by connecting the two SCE platforms in cascade mode, thereby making sure that both directions of a flow run through the same SCE platform.
+However, this is sometimes not feasible, due to the fact that the SCE platforms sharing the split flow are geographically remote (especially common upon peering insertion).
+In this type of scenario, the asymmetric routing solution enables the SCE platform to handle such traffic, allowing SCA BB to classify traffic based on a single direction and to apply basic reporting and global control features to uni-directional traffic.